Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 First and foremost, mastering budget management is crucial in this field.

 Weddings can be expensive affairs, and your clients will rely on you to help them make their dream day come true without breaking the bank.
+Knowing the average UK wedding costs — and where the money actually goes — is the foundation every good planner works from.

 To do this successfully, you will need to develop strong negotiation skills when dealing with vendors and service providers.